accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 The criteria for this theme aim to check that the form controls (input field, etc.) are correctly rendered to ensure basic accessibility.

-However, a test by a person with a disability using his or her own assistive technology is preferable to check
+However, a test by a person with a disability using his or her own assistive technology is preferable to check:
 - that the PDF form is perfectly usable,
 - that all the input fields can be filled in,
 - and that the user has all the necessary information.